-2) Policy for Interactions by the CEO and CFO
+2) Policy for Dialogue by the CEO and CFO

-The President and the financial officer play a central role in conducting overall interactions with shareholders toward the realization of constructive interactions.
-Specifically, the CEO and the CFO will proactively establish opportunities for direct interactions with shareholders by conducting the following in addition to individual interviews with shareholders: briefing sessions for every quarterly settlement, small meetings, telephone conferences with overseas investors, domestic and international road shows on a regular basis, and participation in conferences held by securities firms, etc.
+The President and the financial officer play a central role in conducting overall dialogue with shareholders, etc. toward the realization of constructive dialogue.
+Specifically, in addition to investor meetings such as management strategy presentation, Investor Day, and financial results announcement, we proactively provide opportunities for direct dialogue with shareholders, etc. through individual and group meetings, domestic and international road shows on a regular basis, and participation in conferences hosted by securities firms.